 What Better Combo Than Elvis and Lassie?

 Elvis Presley must overcome fear of heights so that his double may dive off the highest cliff in Acapulco.
 That and all other exteriors had to do without Elvis, who was loathe to plane-travel and so scorned the trip south.
 His stand-in is stunningly evident on High-Def rendition of Fun In Acapulco.
 Old Technicolor prints, rich and saturated as they were, did not tip the hand of faux Elvis taking up position every time cameras ventured outdoors.
 Scenery was a plus in Presley pics, especially those Hal Wallis produced, his certainly the most handsome of Presley's lot.
 In this instance, a second unit flew down for the balmy stuff --- hotels, cliff sites, all we expect of Acapulco --- while the first team, with principal cast, shoots the rest at Paramount facilities.
-To simulate his presence in Acapulco, Elvis spends of running time before process screens.
+To simulate his presence in Acapulco, Elvis spent bulk of run time before process screens.
 By 1963, he'd been lacquered into submission, his hair not shifting a thread however winds blew.
 These sceneics saw their star doing songs and most acting by rote.
 I wonder if he even glanced at dialogue before walking on a set (might Elvis be more engaged had he traveled to exotic settings?).
 His southernisms make selves felt --- he refers to "Co' Cola" rather than scripted Coca-Cola at one point, a distinctly Dixie enunciation I've heard (in fact, used) all my life.
 Fun In Acapulco and others of the Wallis/Presley line look particularly nice in HD, reborn in the format, and a pleasure to close-inspect for means by which backgrounds were mated with players emoting thousands of miles distant.

 14 Comments: